Risely

 How to Write a Strong Individual Development Plan?

 A strong individual development plan is critical for personal and professional growth.
 It involves identifying your strengths and weaknesses and setting specific goals to improve yourself.
 An effective IDP also includes actionable steps to achieve those objectives and regular assessment of progress towards those goals.
-Seeking feedback from managers, colleagues, and mentors can help you refine your plan and stay on track.
-With a well-defined individual development plan, you can stay focused on your career aspirations and take the necessary steps toward achieving them.
+Seeking feedback from managers, colleagues, and mentors can help refine the plan and stay on track too.
+Let’s understand these steps in detail below:

 Review the Past Performance